 The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding of the meaning and significance of faith, and promotes Christian values through the experience it offers to all its pupils.’

-As part of the Hope Learning Trust family of schools we aspire to grow together, serve one another and nurture our children and young people.
+As part of the Hope Learning Trust family of schools we aspire to grow together, serve one another and support our children in living life 'in all its fullness' (John 10 10).

 We work to deliver these aspirations through our 5 Commitments: care, creativity, courage, collaboration & the Christian faith.